wp-plugins/easyrotator-for-wordpress/readme.txt

    direction: ltr;
 }`

 This will ensure that the rotators appear and function properly.
+(Update: This code is now automatically applied for you in most cases.)

 == Screenshots ==
 1. The Insert EasyRotator button in the Post/Page editor